alonte-wheeler/Active-Directory-Home-Lab/README.md

 <h2> Objective </h2>
-The goal of this project was to demonstrate an understanding of Active directory while setting up a virtual environment with 1000 users.
-This is similiar to something that would be established at an organization or school.
+The objective of this project is to simulate the deployment of Active Directory (AD) in a virtual environment with a significant number of users, similar to what would be encountered in a large organization or school.
+The focus will be on understanding the architecture of Active Directory, setting up a robust infrastructure, and efficiently managing a sizable user base (1k users).

-This repository contains steps on how I set up a basic home lab running Active Directory following a tutorial by Josh Madakor
+This repository contains steps on how I set up a basic home lab running Active Directory following a tutorial by Josh Madakor.
 <br />